User’s API

 Note

 When using the SignalHandler on Linux/MacOS, ensure that each spawned thread in your application has performed one of the following actions: i) Logged at least once. or ii) Called Frontend::preallocate(). or iii) Blocked signals on that thread to prevent the signal handler from running on it.
-This requirement is because the built-in signal handler utilizes a lock-free queue to issue log statements and await the log flushing.
+This requirement is because the built-in signal handler utilizes the frontend queue state to issue log statements and wait for flushing.
 The queue is constructed on its first use with new().
-Failing to meet any of the above criteria means the queue was never used, and it will be constructed inside the signal handler.
-The new operation is not an async signal-safe function and may lead to potential issues.
-However, when the queue is already created, no new call is made, and the remaining functions invoked internally by the built-in signal handler are async safe.
+Failing to meet any of the above criteria means the queue may be first-constructed inside the signal handler, which is not signal-safe.
+Preallocating or logging once on those threads avoids that first-use allocation, but the built-in handler should still be treated as a best-effort crash-preservation facility rather than a general async-signal-safe logging API.

 Parameters:

-• signal_handler_options – SignalHandler options to configure the signal handler behavior. is enabled.
+SignalHandler options to configure the signal handler behavior.

 Stops the backend thread.